 Analysis of principles of community health as applied to the delivery of clinical services in order to improve public health, reduce disparities, provide leadership in delivery of care, and synthesize one's clinical role with public health.
 Examines environmental, social, cultural, and behavioral determinants of health.
 Includes family, aggregates, and populations.
 Offered: jointly with NURS 560.

 Introduction to the emerging field of public health informatics.
 Covers general public health topics as well as key public health informatics issues and applications.
 Evaluates a public health information system.
 Prerequisite: either BIME 530 or permission of instructor.
-Offered: jointly with BIME 533; W.
+Offered: jointly with BIME 533.

 HSERV 510 Social and Behavioral Sciences in Health Program Planning and Implementation (3)

 Provides an overview of three core areas in the social and behavioral sciences of public health practice and research: social determinants of individual and population health, health promotion and disease prevention, and cultural competency and community collaboration.
-Prerequisite: HSERV 511 or equivalent or permission of instructor.
+Offered: A.

 HSERV 511 Introduction to Health Services and Public Health (3-4)